Let's take a quick tour of Beaver Themer. If you're still not clear on where it works, there are examples plus screenshots in this article.

 When you open a module for editing in a Themer layout, you'll notice a plus sign next to some of the setting fields, as you can see in the following screenshot.

+There are many types of field connections.
 For example, the following screenshot shows part of a Singular Themer layout, in which the featured image is displayed as the row background, and the title, date, and author's name come from the post that's being displayed, all by means of field connections.
 In other words, no matter which post the Themer layout appears on, it displays the content from that post.

 Beaver Builder layouts in Beaver Themer vs. Post content area